Who hasn’t heard, said, or been told the following when experiencing stress, fear, or anger?

 3. Square breathing

-This technique allows the body to relax and preserve energy, and studies suggest it is useful for muscular fatigue, headaches, and other stress-related symptoms (Romas & Sharma, 2017).
+This technique allows the body to relax and preserve energy, and studies suggest it is useful for muscle fatigue, headaches, and other stress-related symptoms (Romas & Sharma, 2017).

 5 TED Talks About Breath